The Complete Capitol Collection

-The Complete Capitol Collection is a compilation album by American singer and actor Liza Minnelli, eleased by the record label DRG in 2006.
+The Complete Capitol Collection is a compilation album by American singer and actor Liza Minnelli, released by the record label DRG in 2006.
 The two-disc anthology comprehensively gathers Minnelli's complete recorded output for Capitol Records, featuring her three studio albums—Liza!
 Liza!
 (1964), It Amazes Me (1965), and There Is a Time (1966)—in their original running order, alongside singles originally released only on 7-inchs vinyl.
 The collection marked the first time these early albums were reissued in their entirety on compact disc (CD), featuring tracks digitally remastered in 24-bit resolution for enhanced audio clarity.

 Critically, the compilation has been noted for displaying the artist's full range of talents, making it a welcome release for fans.
 Reviews also highlighted the inherent challenge of marketing a traditional pop singer during the British Invasion era, observing that this commercial struggle would persist throughout the artist's career.